JetBrains/intellij-sdk-docs/messaging_infrastructure.md

 1. Define business interface to work with;

-2. Create shared message bus and topic that uses the interface above (_'shared'_ here means that either _'subject'_ or _'observers'_ know about them);
+2. Create shared message bus and topic that uses the interface above (_shared_ here means that either _subject_ or _observers_ know about them);

 Let's compare that with a manual implementation:

 1. Define listener interface (business interface);

-2. Provide reference to the _'subject'_ to all interested listeners;
+2. Provide reference to the _subject_ to all interested listeners;

-3. Add listeners storage and listeners management methods (add/remove) to the _'subject'_;
+3. Add listeners storage and listeners management methods (add/remove) to the _subject_;

 4. Manually iterate all listeners and call target callback in all places where new event is fired;